tearust/tea-docs/Blog/TEA_Project_Intro.md

 # Increasing the attacker's cost while reducing their benefit
 ![](../res/s6.jpg)

 The motivation of attackers is the return on investment (ROI).
-Although breaking into the centralised computing (such as cloud computing) architecture is very hard and costly, the benefit of a successful attempt is high enough to cover the cost.
+Although breaking into centralised computing (such as cloud computing) architectures is very hard and costly, the benefit of a successful attempt far exceeds the cost.
 On top of this, successful attackers can then easily break into other similar centralised targets using the same method as the marginal cost of attack is lowered.

 To thwart the attacker's aspiration, we can combine existing technologies to do two things:
 - Increase the cost of attack attempts
 - Decrease the benefit of a successful attack

-Once the benefit of a successful attack is lower than the total cost of such an attempt, there is a negative ROI for the attackers; they will either give up or turn to other low hanging fruit.
+Once the benefit of a successful attack is lower than the total cost of such an attempt, there is a negative ROI for the attackers.
+They will either give up or turn to other low hanging fruit.

-It there that we find the TEA project's main purpose: we combine existing technologies into a multi-layered solution to get a perfect balance between cost, security, and performance.
+It is here that we find the TEA project's main purpose: we combine existing technologies into a multi-layered solution to get a perfect balance between cost, security, and performance.
 This concept mirrors how blockchain builds decentralised trust.
 For example, hacking the Bitcoin ledger is technically doable, but economically improbable due to the cost.

 Bitcoin has been running for more than ten years, and everything in Bitcoin is open-sourced.
-Everyone knows how to modify the Bitcoin ledger but never has it been successfully used for an attack.
-This is the beauty of blockchain consensus and its token economy.
+Everyone knows how to modify the Bitcoin ledger, but never has it been successfully used for an attack.
+This is the beauty of blockchain consensus and token economy.

 When data is stored in a single known location, it becomes big bait for hackers.
 If we distribute data across many different nodes (we use IPFS with small modifications), each site holds a small portion of the data and is protected by different technologies.
 Attackers have to get all or most of the pieces of data to make an attack useful.
 This will significantly increase the cost of an attack, and even if the attackers can hack into one location to get a small portion of valuable data, this small portion is protected by cryptography and worth nothing unless combined with other portions of data to complete it.
-Attackers would still have to spend an equal or higher cost to break into other locations (or all locations) to make the data valuable.
+Attackers would still have to spend an equal or higher amount to break into other locations (or all locations) to make the data valuable.

 Not to mention, by using the Zero-Knowledge algorithm, the attackers have no way of knowing if their current target is worthwhile or just valueless bait.
-The risk, cost, and benefit are not predictable, this can hugely suppress the attackers' motivation.
+The risk, cost, and benefit are not predictable; this can largely suppress the attackers' motivation.

 In this picture, we listed the technologies we used in the TEA project.
 We will go through them in the following slides.